-eCommerce: Shopping Events
+eCommerce: Shopping Days

-Article by Nadine Koutsou-Wehling | November 17, 2023Singles' Day 2023: Key Insights
+Article by Nadine Koutsou-Wehling | January 10, 2024Singles' Day 2023: Key Insights

 Singles’ Day, a shopping event that offers consumers discounted items across a variety of product categories, was introduced by the Chinese eCommerce giant Alibaba in 2009.
 Since then, not only have Chinese retailers jumped on the bandwagon, but it has also become an accepted shopping day in the West.